 Vrihi not only promotes seed exchange on its premises, but also motivates farmers to establish their own community seed banks.

-As of February 2021, the seed stock of Vrihi is composed of 1440 rice land races collected from indigenous farmers of India, Bangladesh, Sri Lanka, Pakistan, Thailand, Korea, the Philippines and Italy.
+As of April 2024, the seed stock of Vrihi is composed of 1480 rice land races collected from indigenous farmers of India, Bangladesh, Sri Lanka, Pakistan, Thailand, Korea, the Philippines, Japan, Italy and the US.
 Vrihi’s awareness campaign for folk crop seed saving has slowly overcome the initial intransigence of farmers.
 With an inchoate understanding that folk crop genetic diversity would ensure the country’s food security, many farmers have come forward to donate seeds, and pledged to save and exchange those seeds with friends, kins and neighbours.
 Vrihi’s collection has thus expanded by accessions from interior villages of West Bengal, Bihar, Orissa, Jharkhand, Assam, Meghalaya, Tripura, Manipur, Nagaland, Arunachal Pradesh, Chhattisgarh, Uttarakhand, Maharashtra, Karnataka, Kerala and Tamil Nadu.
 Rice samples from Bangladesh, Nepal, Pakistan, Sri Lanka, Korea, Italy and the Philippines, donated by farmers and conservationists.

 Vrihi’s collection includes a number of unique rice varieties.
 An example is jugal, the double-grain rice variety.
 Another amazing variety is sateen, the triple-grain rice.
 Ramigali from Chhattisgarh has sterile lemmas elongated as wing-like appendages.
 Kharah and Makhan are landraces with purple culms and leaves.
-There are numerous varieties that can withstand drought, flood and salinity, or have resistance to diverse pests and diseases.
-Hundreds of landraces with diverse pigmentation, culinary properties and valuable agronomic traits have been characterized, documented and published for the first time by Vrihi.
+Garib-sal is the world’s only landrace that contains silver in its grains.
+There are numerous landraces rich in vitamin B complex, about 30 landraces containing two essential omega-3 fatty acids found only in mother’s milk; and dozens that can withstand drought, flood and salinity, or have resistance to diverse pests and diseases.
+Hundreds of landraces with diverse pigmentation, culinary properties and valuable agronomic traits have been characterized, documented and published for the first time by our Centre.

 Seed Exchange Protocol